-This beautiful deeply cut river gorge starts a few kilometers downstream from Grange Ventoux.
+This beautiful deeply cut river gorge starts a few kilometers downstream from the Grange Ventoux.
 You can explore it on foot from the Plan d’eau de Monieux lake or descend the D942 by bike towards Villes-Sur-Auzon.

 The descent starts from the viewpoint just opposite the Rocher du Cire.
 The poet Mistral wrote a poem about this impressive rock wall, the Nesque is already 300m lower here.